 As we often recreate the outdoors or create different sets in studio, props play a key role in setting the scene, creating the vibes and transporting us to a different world that would evoke emotions such as nostalgia or happiness that are closely linked to our food memories.
 Props affect our composition as what we choose have an influence of how we are going to compose the various elements in our frame.
-We may use cutlery or napkins or boards as leading lines to our food or to reinforce geometry and repetition of our round butter cookies, we may choose to use multiple props that are also round in shape.

 Props help to add texture and depth, create layers and ensure balance in the frame which adds much visual interest to the image and holds the attention of the viewer.
 It is likely that some of your props are textured rather than smooth and that catches the light beautifully.
 Having props in the foreground, centre and background creates much needed depth and makes the photo look more three dimensional.
 Layering your props close to or with your food gives it visual weight and draws the attention of the viewer.
 Props can also act as a way to balance up a visually heavy part in frame so that the image looks more pleasing to the eye.